Raleigh Collaborative Divorce Lawyers

 Do I Need a Lawyer?

-During the collaborative divorce process, it is a good idea for each spouse to have an attorney to represent their interests.
-The goal of a collaborative divorce is to reach amicable agreements regarding issues including, but not limited to, child custody, child support, alimony, and dividing up marital property and debts.
-Participants in these talks will include you, your spouse, and both attorneys.
-Once everything is nailed down, each party, along with their lawyers, sign off on the final and binding written agreement.
+During the collaborative divorce process, it is a good idea for each spouse to have an attorney representing their interests.
+Collaborative divorce aims to reach amicable agreements regarding issues including, but not limited to:

 Why Hire Marshall & Taylor PLLC to Handle My Case?